Pigmet/texdata/README.md

 :environment commands are such ones as :equation, namely, they are commands sandwiched between \begin{...} and \end{...}. :normal commands are other commands that takes arguments (e.g., :frac, :color). :independent commands are specified by standalone keywords that are converted to TeX symbols.

-defcmd provides default implemenation for :environment and :normal commands.
-Let's supporose you want to register a new environment command :hoge with the desired result:
+defcmd provides default implementation for :environment and :normal commands.
+Let's suppose you want to register a new environment command :hoge with the desired result:

 ```clojure
 (tex [:hoge "hello"])